intmus/inttheory19-20/_15-further-secondary-functions/b2-tx-nondomsecondary.md

 # Class discussion
 ## Non-dominant Function Secondary Chords

+Roman Numeral analysis of "Other secondary functions"

+C: I, V4/3, I, iv of ii, V4/2 of ii, ii6, V7, I

+Why is iv of ii not a minor v chord?
+Minor v chords really only function as passing or pedal chords, but this iv of ii clearly functions as the beginning of a progression that moves toward a ii chord.

+Roman numeral analysis of "Ambiguous secondary functions"

+C: I, vi, V6/5 of V, V7, I

+Should vi be labeled as ii of V?
+Maybe not because you haven't heard the transition to V yet because I to vi is a common sound.
+This is subjective, though, and open for argument.

 #### Example in C: Non-Secondary Dominant Functions (15b.)
 What is the chord progression?
 - we find chords that are unusual but still have secondary function